-A comprehensive course leading to completion of the requirements for certification as an Instrument Flight Instructor-Airplanes.
+A comprehensive course leading to completion of the

 AVN 241 Instrument Flight Instructor-Airplane Flight Laboratory/3 Units

 Prerequisite: Admission to a laboratory.
 Possession of an Airplane Flight Instructor certificate and an Instrument Rating.
 Concurrent enrollment or prior completion of AVN 240.